Our latest visiting guidance

 One person may visit a patient each day.
 This could be a family member, friend, or someone important to them.
 Please ensure that you are well before you come to the hospital so we do not put any of our patients at risk.
 The full list of potential COVID symptoms can be found on the NHS website.

-Visitors may choose to wear a face covering when visiting a ward – if you forget to bring one with you please let one of the team know and we can provide one.
-Can we please ask that you follow good hand hygiene and social distance as appropriate whilst you are here at the hospital.
-We also encourage anyone visiting to bring as few personal belongings as possible with them.
+When visiting a patient in any of our wards please wear a face covering – if you forget to bring one with you please let one of the team know and we can provide one.
+We encourage you to also follow good hand hygiene and social distance as appropriate whilst you are here at the hospital.
+We ask anyone visiting to bring as few personal belongings as possible with them.

 Visiting hours are from 2pm to 8pm.
 Protected mealtime is 5-6pm; if you are visiting a ward please respect this protected mealtime and try not to visit during it.
 If you normally visit at mealtimes in order to help your relative or friend to eat or just to give encouragement, we are happy for you to continue to do this.
 Please ask the nurse in charge how you can help out.